 La Rochelle Youth Hostel has secure bike storage in the open courtyard in the middle of the hostel.
 It was undergoing restoration during my visit, so things may have changed!
 It's in a good, central location.
 Hotel St Jean, 21 Av St. Jean d'Angély, Niort is incredibly friendly and has a big garage for bike storage.

 Angoulême Youth Hostel (05 45 92 45 80) is very basic but very friendly and very well-priced, with breakfast included.
 Good bike storage.
 Not very central but a lovely setting on an island in the Charente.

 For bike rental in Poitou-Charentes, see our bike hire listings.

 See Destinations Poitou-Charentes for region-wide cycling info (in French only); there's less extensive cycling information in the English section.
 The official île de Ré site has English language information, including on cycling.
 There's more local information (in French) on the La Charente website, including a map of routes.
 The cycling section at Visit Poitou-Charentes has links to more localised information.
-See also my Cycling Southern France guidebook, available via Excellent Books.
+See also my Cycling Southern France (UK, US) guidebook, available via Excellent Books.

 Richard Peace is founder of Excellent Books, specialists in cycle publishing.
 He has made several tours of France (including on electric bikes) and is author of Cycling Southern France (UK, US), Cycling Northern France (UK, US), and Electric Bicycles: The Complete Guide (UK, US).
 He is a regular contributor to bikeradar.com and A to B magazine.